Egyptian court sentences top Muslim Brotherhood leader to death

 "This is a corrupt government.
 This is a failed regime.
 We have no real police.
 We have no real state," said Sabah Hassan, whose son was sentenced to death.

-Others collapsed on the street as soldiers with AK-47 assault rifles standing on an armored vehicle looked on.
+Others collapsed on the street as soldiers with AK-47 assault rifles standing on an armoured vehicle looked on.

 Relatives blamed Abdel Fattah al-Sisi, the general who deposed Mursi.
 The former head of military intelligence under Mubarak is expected to easily win presidential elections on May 26-27 in a country long ruled by men from the military, Mursi's time in office representing the rare exception.